jiienc/FaceClassify/README.md

    - Training images: `./face-dataset/train`
    - Validation images: `./face-dataset/validation`

-Ensure that the directory structure looks like this:

-face-dataset
-├── train
-│ ├── Acne
-│ ├── Comedo
-│ └── Clear
-└── validation
-├── Acne
-├── Comedo
-└── Clear

 ## Model Architecture

 The model architecture used for image classification is based on MobileNetV2, a popular deep learning model for mobile and embedded vision applications.
 The pre-trained MobileNet model is used as the base model, and additional layers are added for classification.